accordproject/ergo/docs/Language.md

 Match expressions allow to check an expression against multiple possible values:
 ```
-match fruitcode {
+match fruitcode
-  with 1: "Apple"
+  with 1 then "Apple"
-  with 2: "Apricot"
+  with 2 then "Apricot"
-  otherwise: "Strange Fruit"
+  else "Strange Fruit"
-}
 ```

 For expressions allow to apply an expression of every element in an input array of values: